 Canada’s family class immigration allows the sponsorship of children, spouses, common-law/conjugal partners, and even parents and grandparents.
-Family class accounts for more than one in four of the new permanent residents admitted to Canada each year.
+Family class accounts for around a quarter of all new permanent residents admitted to Canada each year.

 If a child was born in Canada, or if one of the child’s parents is a Canadian citizen, then there is a strong possibility that the child is already a Canadian citizen.
 If you think you or your child might meet this criteria, you can use Canada’s citizenship tool to check.

-In order to qualify for sponsorship, both the sponsoring parent and the dependent child must meet the eligibility requirements listed below, as determined by Immigration, Refugees and Citizenship Canada (IRCC).
+In order to qualify for sponsorship, both the sponsoring parent and the dependant child must meet the eligibility requirements listed below, as determined by Immigration, Refugees and Citizenship Canada (IRCC).

-Parent: Eligibility requirements to sponsor a child for Canadian immigration
+Parent: Requirements to sponsor a child for Canadian immigration

 To qualify as a sponsor, a parent must be at least 18 years old and have status as either a Canadian citizen or permanent resident.